There's a bit of story to tell before I explain why I need this funding:

 - Create new community projects with Node56ltd and The Drop Inn youth Centre

-- kickstart www.JasperMalone.com
+- kickstart www.JasperMalone.com with proper advertising.

 - help fund upcoming tours for Jasper Malone and Jasper in the Company of Others